janneronkko/cmake-git-version/README.rst

 The versions are handled correctly also for gitmodules meaning that you get the right version number also for all the sub projects.

+You can either copy *GitVersion.cmake* and *GitVersionCached.cmake.in* files to your project or include this repository as Git submodule or use Git subtree to include this repository in your project.

 Example
 -------